KaleHamza/Top_Ball/README.md

 # Top_Ball
-This game is the second one that I am working on for LablaGames.

 I designed a customization menu for the game and created the purchasing and saving system within it.
 I integrated the interaction between buttons and the platform and ball prefabs held in the system into the existing library system.